In this article

 Keep the system and budget up to date

 Monitor your expenses closely.
-Adjust your budget and how much is set aside for incidental expenses based on past spending and future projections.
-Update company policies around incidentals to maximize savings and efficiency as needed as well.
+Adjust your budget and how much you set aside for incidental expenses based on past spending and future projections.
+Update company policies around incidentals to maximize savings and efficiency as needed.
 Nothing in business financing is set in stone, and you'll likely find room for improvement in certain areas.

 Automate your expense tracking